-As part of the final stage of early engagement for the representation review project which we’ve named Reshape Waikato, we are releasing a geographic information system (GIS) tool that allows the public to create community board and ward models.
+During the final stages of early engagement for the representation review project, which we named Reshape Waikato, we released a geographic information system (GIS) tool that allowed the public to create community board and ward models.

 The online tool has an accurate map and population data for the Waikato district that enables the user to create a model that is compliant with the Local Electoral Act 2001 + / - 10% rule.
 This rule makes sure that fair representation is achieved, and that each councillor represents an equal number of people, or are within 10% of each other.

 There is a set of instructions below on how to use the tool and EMTEL (the creators of the tool) have some useful videos to explain the different aspects within the tool (look for the help icon).